All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Meningitis is an inflammation of the membranes of the brain or spinal cord.
-Often the disease is infectious in nature and is one of the most common infectious diseases of the central nervous system.
+The disease is often infectious in nature and is one of the most common infectious diseases of the central nervous system.

-Along with the envelopes, the brain substance (meningoencephalitis) can also be involved in the process.
-A complete clinical picture of meningitis can develop at a lightning speed - for several hours or days (acute meningitis) or for a longer time (subacute or chronic meningitis).
+Along with the membranes, the brain matter may also be involved in the process (meningoencephalitis).
+The full clinical picture of meningitis may develop rapidly - within a few hours or days (acute meningitis) or over a longer period of time (subacute or chronic meningitis).

-Acute aseptic meningitis syndrome is a moderately severe, viral infection prone to self-healing, causing inflammation of the brain membranes.
-Encephalitis is an inflammation of the brain tissue, usually accompanied by impaired consciousness, cognitive impairment or focal neurological symptoms.
+Acute aseptic meningitis syndrome is a moderately severe, self-limiting viral infection that causes inflammation of the meninges.
+Encephalitis is inflammation of brain tissue, usually accompanied by impaired consciousness, cognitive impairment, or focal neurological symptoms.

 Epidemiology of meningitis

-Viruses are the most frequent pathogens of acute aseptic meningitis.
-In large countries (USA) annually register 8-12 thousand cases.
-The introduction of modern diagnostic systems based on methods of molecular typing, allowed to identify the pathogen in 50-86% of cases of diseases.
+Viruses are the most common pathogens of acute aseptic meningitis.
+In large countries (USA), 8-12 thousand cases are registered annually.
+The introduction of modern diagnostic systems based on molecular typing methods has made it possible to identify the pathogen in 50-86% of cases.

-Enteroviruses consider the cause of 80-85% of cases of all meningitis of viral etiology.
-The most often sick newborns and children due to the lack of specific antibodies.
-In Europe (Finland), the incidence of children of the first year of life reaches 219 per 100 thousand people.
-Of the population per year, while for children over the year - 19 per 100 thousand.
+Enteroviruses are considered to be the cause of 80-85% of all cases of meningitis of viral etiology.
+Newborns and children are most often affected due to the lack of specific antibodies.
+In Europe (Finland), the incidence of children in the first year of life reaches 219 per 100 thousand people per year, while for children over one year old - 19 per 100 thousand.

-Arboviruses are the cause of meningitis transmitted by insects, they account for about 15% of all cases of the disease.
+Arboviruses are the cause of meningitis transmitted by insects, accounting for about 15% of all cases of the disease.
 It is this group of pathogens that is responsible for the occurrence of cases of tick-borne encephalitis.

-Herpesviruses consider the cause of 0.5-3.0% of all aseptic meningitis, which often occurs as a complication in primary genital herpes (HSV 1 - herpes simplex virus type 2) and extremely rarely - with relapsing.
-In patients with immune disorders, meningitis can be caused by cytomegalovirus, Epstein-Barr virus, HSV type 1 and type 6.
-The most severe course of viral meningoencephalitis in patients without immunological disorders is associated with infections of HSV type 2, in patients with immune disorders, any viral neuroinfection acquires a life-threatening character.
+Herpes viruses are considered to be the cause of 0.5-3.0% of all aseptic meningitis, which often occur as a complication of primary genital herpes (HSV 1 - herpes simplex virus type 2) and very rarely - with recurrent.
+In patients with immune disorders, meningitis can be caused by cytomegalovirus, Epstein-Barr virus, HSV types 1 and 6.
+The most severe course of viral meningoencephalitis in patients without immunological disorders is associated with HSV type 2 infection; in patients with immune disorders, any viral neuroinfection becomes life-threatening.

-Bacteria are an urgent problem due to the high lethality of meningitis caused by bacteria.
-The incidence in the world varies widely from 3 to 46 per 100 thousand people, the mortality varies considerably depending on the causative agent from 3-6% (Haemophilus influenzae) to 19-26% (Streptococcus pneumoniae) and 22-29% (Listeria monocytogenes).
-Aerobic Gram-negative bacteria (Klebsiella spp, Escherichia coli, Serratia marcescens, Pseudomonas aeruginosa) and staphylococci (S. Aureus, S. Epidermidis) are becoming increasingly important agents of meningitis in patients with CCI, neurosurgical operations, in patients with immunosuppression.
-The lethality with meningitis caused by staphylococci is between 14 and 77%.
+Bacteria are a pressing issue due to the high mortality rate of meningitis caused by bacteria.
+The incidence rate in the world varies widely from 3 to 46 per 100 thousand people, the mortality rate varies significantly depending on the pathogen from 3-6% (Haemophilus influenzae) to 19-26% (Streptococcus pneumoniae) and 22-29% (Listeria monocytogenes).
+Aerobic gram-negative bacteria (Klebsiella spp, Escherichia coli, Serratia marcescens, Pseudomonas aeruginosa) and staphylococci (S. aureus, S. epidermidis) are becoming increasingly important pathogens of meningitis in patients with TBI, neurosurgery, and immunosuppression.
+The mortality rate for meningitis caused by staphylococci ranges from 14 to 77%.

-Mushrooms.
-The most common are meningitis caused by candidias.
-About 15% of febrile patients with disseminated candidiasis have a CNS infection.
-Risk factors for cancer, neutropenia, chronic granulomatous diseases, diabetes, obesity.
-Meningitis caused by cryptococci (Cryptococcu neoformans) also develops against the background of immunological disorders.
-Approximately 6-13% of patients with AIDS develop meningitis caused by this microflora.
+Fungi.
+Meningitis caused by Candida occurs most frequently; about 15% of febrile patients with disseminated candidiasis have CNS damage.
+Risk factors include oncological diseases, neutropenia, chronic granulomatous diseases, diabetes mellitus, and obesity.
+Meningitis caused by cryptococci (Cryptococcus neoformans) also develops against the background of immunological disorders.
+About 6-13% of AIDS patients develop meningitis caused by this microflora.

 What causes meningitis?

-The causative agents of meningitis can be viruses, bacteria, spirochaetes, fungi, some protozoa and helminths.
+Meningitis can be caused by viruses, bacteria, spirochetes, fungi, some protozoa and helminths.

 Viruses